cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ![create-tip.png](images/create-tip.png)

-Create a `Label` node **under UICanvas**, name it 'Step', to show how many steps the player has taken.
+Create a `Label` node **under UICanvas**, and name it 'Step', to show how many steps the player has taken.

 ![step.png](images/step.png)